Alha-Khand: Contents

-The heroes of this poem are two brothers, Alha and Udal (or Udan), the generals of Parmal’s army who fought in the battle of Mahoba between Prithviraj III and Parmal in c.1182.
+The heroes of this poem are two brothers, Alha and Udal (or incarnation of Babra Bahan), the generals of Parmal's army who fought in the battle of Mahoba between Prithviraj III and Parmal in c.1182.
 The narration begins with the early exploits of Alha and Udal.
 They fought with the Karingarai (or Kalingarai) and killed him to avenge the killings of their father Dassaraj (or Dasraj) and uncle Baccharaj.
 Later they fought the battle of Mahoba.
 According to the Bhojpuri and the Kannauji recensions, Alha married Sonvati (Sonva), the princess of Nainagarh (Chunar), while according to the some other Western Hindi recensions he married Macchil, the daughter of Raghomacch of Haridwar.
 Apart from Alha and Udal, the brave deeds of other heroes like Malkhan and Sulkhan (the sons of Baccharaj), Brahamjit (the son of Parmal) and Talhan Syed are also described in this work.
 This work narrates the details of fifty-two wars in total.

 Historicity

 While the poetic licence is apparent in the modern versions of the ballads, the attack of Prithviraj Chauhan is directly attested by two inscriptions of 1182CE at Madanpur near Lalitpur in a Jain temple.

 Alha is sometimes called Alhan.
 Alhan (अल्हण) was a popular name in 12-13th century in North India.

 The genealogy of Chandela ruler Parmal (Parmardi) given in Mahoba Khand or Alha Khand does not match the genealogy given in Chandela inscriptions.
 In Mahoba Khand, the father, grandfather and the great-grandfather of Parmal are given as Kirtibramha, Madanbrahma, and Rahilbramha.
-While Madanavarman (1129-1163), Kirttivarman (1070-1098) and Rahila (9th century) were indeed ancestors of Paramardi (1166-1202), most names and the sequence do not match.
+While Madanavarman (1129–1163), Kirttivarman (1070–1098) and Rahila (9th century) were indeed ancestors of Paramardi (1166–1202), most names and the sequence do not match.

 The Alha Khand states the end of the Chandellas after Parmal.
 That is not supported by history.
 The Chandelas became very weak after the attack by Prithviraj, but the dynasty lingered on at least until 1308, i.e. another century.

 A Jain temple in Chhatarpur has an Adinath image installed in Samvat 1208 (1151 AD).
 According to one reading of the inscription, it mentions Alha, Udal and the entire group.
 However other scholars have read the inscription differently.

 During the Chandella rule, Aharji was a flourishing Jain center in Bundelkhand.
 It was the site of a massive pratishta in samvat 1237 (1180 CE), many images bearing that date have been found, including a monumental image that mention Paramardideva as the ruling king.
 With the exception of a single samvat 1241 image, the activity ceased as a result of the Chandella defeat in samvat 1239.